-So – what’s trending in 2017?
+So – what’s trending now?
 It’s still all about Linux, Git and MySQL according to TechCrunch’s Open Source Software Index and Big Data is the category that rules the roost.
-Docker and Containers are an incredibly hot topic but so is ‘continuous integration and delivery’ including Jenkins, CloudBees and TravisCI.
+Docker and Containers are an incredibly hot topic within Open Source but so is ‘continuous integration and delivery’ including Jenkins, CloudBees and TravisCI.
 In the world of Devops it appears that Maven is the master (or mistress).

 Companies with an Open Source stack are discovering new commercial success and many open source projects are going to be around for a long time, especially as many top IT execs are now fully supportive of ‘Open Source First’.

-2017 promises to be the year where OS projects continue to make significant leaps in areas such as security and encryption whilst the lines between Open Source and Proprietary are become increasingly blurred with permissive licences like Apache allowing vendors to relicense as proprietary – Vendor lock out is lurking round the sidelines again.
+This year promises to be the year where Open Source projects continue to make significant leaps in areas such as security and encryption whilst the lines between Open Source and Proprietary are become increasingly blurred with permissive licences like Apache allowing vendors to relicense as proprietary – Vendor lock out is lurking round the sidelines again.
 Giant vendors like Microsoft look like they need Open Source to survive with the huge profits they’re making from their solutions that collaborate with it.